 A short walk from the ship you will find a miniature train that you and your young ones can ride.
-It goes around a pond and has a beautiful view of he valley.
-This is included in admission and is the highlight for my four year old!
+It goes around a pond and has a beautiful view of the valley.
+This is included in admission and is the highlight for my four-year-old!

 Digging for Gems